IBM-Bluemix-Docs/tone-analyzer/developer-overview.md

 SDKs are available for the {{site.data.keyword.toneanalyzershort}} service to simplify application development. {{site.data.keyword.ibmwatson}} SDKs are available for many popular programming languages and platforms.

 -   For a complete list of SDKs and links to the SDKs on GitHub, see [Using SDKs](/docs/tone-analyzer?topic=watson-using-sdks).
--   For detailed information about all methods of the Node, Java, Python, Ruby, and Go SDKs for the {{site.data.keyword.toneanalyzershort}} service, see the [API reference](https://{DomainName}/apidocs/tone-analyzer){: external}.
+-   For detailed information about all methods of the Node, Java, Python, Ruby, and Go SDKs for the {{site.data.keyword.toneanalyzershort}} service, see the [API & SDK reference](https://{DomainName}/apidocs/tone-analyzer){: external}.

 ## Learning more about application development
 {: #learn}